wadeholler/ansible-scaleio/README.md

 ## Description

-ansible-scaleio let's you do the following with ansible and scaleio:
+ansible-scaleio let's you do the following with ansible (version 2 is supported) and scaleio:

 - Install ScaleIO